Jeremytsai6987/Jeremytsai6987/README.md

 **Education:**

 - **The University of Chicago** (Chicago, IL)
-  - M.S. in Computer Science, March 2025 (Expected)
+  - M.S. in Computer Science, March 2025
-  - Specialized in Cloud Computing, Machine Learning, Data Analytics, and Distributed Systems
+  - Specializing in High Performance Computing, Cloud Computing, Machine Learning, Data Analytics, and Distributed Systems

 - **National Taiwan University (NTU)** (Taipei, Taiwan)
   - B.A. in Political Science and Double Major in Economics, January 2022